Dynamic-Mobile-Security/mdast-cli/README.md

  * `nexus_artifact_id` - artifact_id of the uploaded mobile application from maven data.
  * `nexus_version` - version of the uploaded mobile application from maven data.

-## Launch examples

-### Scan type
+### Scan types
-There are several ways to start scan: with previously recorded testcase or without it.
+There are several ways to start scan for android applications: with previously recorded testcase or without it.
  * In first scenario with selected testcase - it will be replayed in the scan execution.
  * In second scenario without testcase, application will be installed on the device, started, waiting for 30 seconds and then stopped and further analysis will be performed.